Innovators Global Challenge FAQs

 For the first submission, a simple project finance overview is sufficient.

-Can I claim expenses for any costs incurred during the competition?
+Can I claim expenses for any costs incurred during the research phase of the competition?

 Unfortunately, expenses cannot be claimed at this stage of the competition and any costs incurred during research or testing must be covered by the team.